jessegrabowski/gEconpy/README.md

 ## Dynare Code Generation

-Since Dynare is still the gold standard in DSGE modeling, and this is a wacky open source package written by a literally who?, gEcon.py has the ability to automatically convert a solved model into a Dynare mod file.
+Since Dynare is still the gold standard in DSGE modeling, and this is a wacky open source package written by a literally who?, gEconpy has the ability to automatically convert a solved model into a Dynare mod file.
 This is done as follows:

 ```python
 from gEconpy.shared.dynare_convert import make_mod_file